centreon/centreon-documentation/fr/graph-views/upgrade.md

 - Centreon MAP server
 - Centreon MAP web interface & its widget
-- Desktop client (automatically updated).
+- Desktop client (automatically updated)
-- MariaDB database
+- MariaDB database.

 Before upgrading Centreon MAP server, we highly recommend performing a MariaDB dump (backup) of your `centreon_studio` database.
 This will